Master-Pack Group Berhad

 Suppliers must recognize that a safe and healthy working environment will promote a conducive environment for all workers.

 Workplace environment should be provided with adequate lighting, ventilation, sanitation and personal protective equipment.
 Workers should be educated on health matters and provided with ongoing safety training.
+Potential exposure to health and safety hazard shall be identified, assessed and mitigation controls established and communicated to workers accordingly.
+Where necessary, to provide occupational health monitoring to routinely evaluate if workers’ health is being harmed from occupational exposure.

 ii.
 Emergency Preparedness